View Associated Notes

 900 - Additional Information

-(a) assesses a patient's medication management needs and, following that assessment, refers the patient to a community pharmacy or an accredited pharmacist for a DMMR and, with the patient's consent, provides relevant clinical information required for the review; and
+(i) refers the patient to a community pharmacy or an accredited pharmacist for the DMMR; and

-(b) discusses with the reviewing pharmacist the results of that review including suggested medication management strategies; and
+(c) discusses with the reviewing pharmacist the results of the DMMR including suggested medication management strategies; and

-(c) develops a written medication management plan following discussion with the patient
+(d) develops a written medication management plan following discussion with the patient; and

 For any particular patient—applicable not more than once in each 12 month period, except if there has been a significant change in the patient’s condition or medication regimen requiring a new DMMR